FabricioBarrera/FabricioBarrera/README.md

 - 👋 Hi, I’m @FabricioBarrera
-- 👀 I’m interested in Data science and artificial intelligence
+- 👀 I’m a Data Scientist
-- 🌱 I’m currently learning Python and SQL
+- 🌱 I’m currently learning Deep Learning
-- 💞️ I’m looking to collaborate on Pythons projects to learn and practice my skills
+- 💞️ I’m looking to collaborate on great Machine Learning & AI projects
-- 📫 How to reach me..

 <!---
 FabricioBarrera/FabricioBarrera is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.